 However, if you are used to going home together after just one date, you may be in for a shock.
 Indeed, only 11% of Singaporeans believe that it is acceptable to get intimate during the first two weeks of dating.
 Therefore, be prepared to take things slow.

 In general, relationships in Singapore still tend to follow quite traditional lines.
-For instance, the majority (80%) of young singles aspire to get married and have children.
+For instance, the vast majority of young singles aspire to get married and have children.
 The cultural expectation that a long-term relationship will lead to matrimony also remains extremely high.

-Getting married
+Getting married in Singapore

 Marriage proposals have traditionally been a man’s responsibility in Singapore.
 The rise of social media has also seen several elaborate proposals go viral in Singapore.
 These often involve fully choreographed dance routines, fleets of drones and cars, and so on.